casted-app/salesforce-integration-test/option1.md

   <!-- ... rest of page -->
 </body>
 ```
+See this code in action in the repo at [/dist/iframe.html](https://github.com/casted-app/salesforce-integration-test/blob/master/dist/iframe.html)

 When a user interacts with the loaded player, events will be submitted via the postMessage protocol.
 Listening for those events is fairly simple: